-For a totally Hawaii-inspired event (water, boats, and the hula), check out the Festival of Lights Boat Parade.
-Boats decorated for the season with bright lights will cruise by the marina at Hawaii Kai Towne Center on Oahu in this annual event.
-And there's live entertainment, too: The U.S. Air Force Band of the Pacific will perform, and that will be followed by an authentic hula performance.
+For a totally Hawaii-inspired event (water, boats, and the hula), check out the Festival of Lights Boat Parade where boats decorated for the season with bright lights will cruise by the marina at Hawaii Kai Towne Center on Oahu.

 06 of 13

 Santa knows that he can't land in Hawaii in his sleigh, so he goes to Plan B: He shows up at the beach in a canoe.
-Each year, he lands at the Outrigger Waikiki Beach Resort in Honolulu in early December.
+Each year, Santa comes ashore at the Outrigger Waikiki Beach Resort in Honolulu in early December.
 He'll be happy to let you take his picture in the lobby of the resort after he arrives.

 07 of 13

-During the Chinatown Winter Walk, enjoy the holiday window displays.
-Over 40 merchants decorate the shop windows during December.
+During the Chinatown Winter Walk, enjoy the holiday window displays of more than 40 merchants who decorate their shop windows during December.
 Look for walking maps in the area covering a nine-block radius in Oahu's downtown Chinatown.